Contact Us

 Differentiating between hard savings and soft savings is one of the many responsibilities that fall to Procurement professionals.
 While the preferred method may vary from one organization to another, a standardized method of measuring savings is crucial to produce credible, meaningful results.

-What Hard Cost “Savings” Are
+What Are Hard Cost “Savings”?

 Definition: “Hard” cost savings can be described as tangible reductions that directly affect the company’s bottom line.